-In the upper end of the valley, as many as 1,000 people per day use the trail near Stein Park, according to Gary Tennenbaum, assistant director of Pitkin County Open Space and Trails.
+In the upper end of the valley, up to 1,000 users per day use the trail near Stein Park, according to Gary Tennenbaum, assistant director of Pitkin County Open Space and Trails.

-Kevin Horch, retail and rental manager for Sunlight Ski and Bike Shop in Glenwood Springs, said most of the shop’s customers prefer riding Glenwood Canyon rather than the Rio Grande Trail.
+Kevin Horch, retail and rental manager for Sunlight Ski and Bike Shop in Glenwood Springs, said most of their customers prefer riding Glenwood Canyon rather than the Rio Grande Trail.
 They want to see the spectacular scenery of the canyon and ride along the Colorado River.